draftbit/re-font-awesome/README.md

-# Font Awesome in ReasonML
+# Font Awesome in Rescript

 ## Usage